hashicorp/terraform-provider-google-beta/README.md

 Please see [instructions](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference) on how to configure the Google Provider.

-### Using local Provider

-Please see [instructions](https://github.com/GoogleCloudPlatform/magic-modules#using-released-terraform-binary-with-local-provider-binary) on how to use your locally generated provider binary.

 ### Upgrading the provider

 The Google provider doesn't upgrade automatically once you've started using it.
 After a new release you can run